-Spending time at your vacation home allows you to enter another world, free from the distractions of work and with opportunities to relax and play.
-If the dwelling requires significant maintenance while you are there, the real world interferes with your vacation home escape.
-There are ways to minimize this likelihood and keep your vacation paradise in good condition, even if you’re not there all year to check on it.
+Just like any other home, your vacation home still requires significant maintenance over time.
+There are ways to keep your vacation paradise in good condition, even if you’re not there all year to check on it.

 Hire a Property Caretaker or Manager

 A good property caretaker or manager makes all the difference.
 These services can be pricey, but they give you peace of mind.
 If you live in a planned vacation community, such services are likely part of your association fees.
 Otherwise, find a caretaker with good references who is a longtime area resident.

 Any caretaker should visit the home at least every two weeks to make sure there’s no damage.
 They should check faucets, toilets, heating and the like.
 This person can handle lawn duties, clean-ups and minor repairs, but professionals are needed for emergencies.

 Consider installing a keyless entry system to your vacation home.
 This allows repairmen to enter in case of an emergency, or cleaning people to make the place spic and span before your arrival.
 Painters can come in the off-season to freshen the home’s look.
 Keyless entry also allows HVAC personnel to enter if you want the furnace tuned up just prior to winter, or the air conditioning inspected before your summer vacation.

 Check on Heating, Ventilation and Air Conditioning

 You want to ensure your air conditioning works in the hottest days of summer and that you can rely on heat in the midst of winter.
 Your HVAC contract should include an annual inspection and maintenance agreement.
 Get a report on your unit’s condition when the inspection is completed, so major repairs or replacements can be completed before you use the home.